abtion/guidelines/career_development/ladder.md

 -[ ] Hosts retros.
 -[ ] Can compose a PR and provide feedback on them.
 #### respectful teammate
--[ ] shows respect for client goals, encourages team to stay on a sustainable pace
+-[ ] Shows respect for client goals
+-[ ] Encourages team to stay on a sustainable pace.
 #### hard skills
 -[ ] Understands what differentiates their favourite language with others.
 Knows what the language is useful for and when it is not the best option.
 -[ ] Understand where to place logic in their favourite framework.